SvanBoxel/visibility-sensor-react-native/README.md

 It's not finished and some work has to be done yet.

 - Handle offsets.
-Callback is triggered is 1px is in viewport now.
+Callback if triggered is 1px is in viewport now.
 - Add correct Typescript types
 - Add tests